Mihir K. Roy

 During the Indo-Pakistani War of 1971, he was the Director of Naval Intelligence (DNI).
-As DNI, he was the architect of the successful naval commando operations, for which he was awarded the Ati Vishisht Seva Medal.
+As DNI, he was the architect of successful naval commando operations, for which he was awarded the Ati Vishisht Seva Medal.
 After attending the Royal College of Defence Studies, he served as the commanding officer of INS Vikrant and later the chief of staff of the Western Naval Command.
 Promoted to flag rank in 1976, he served as the Assistant Chief of Personnel at naval HQ before taking over command of the Eastern Fleet.
 From 1977 to 1979, he was the senior directing staff at the National Defence College.
 Promoted to Vice Admiral, he took over as the FOC-in-C ENC.
-He led the ENC for four years, from 1980 to 1984.
+He led the ENC for four years from 1980 to 1984.
 On retirement from the Navy, he was appointed the first Director-General of the Advanced Technology Vessel (ATV) project.
 The project was aimed at acquiring India's first nuclear submarine.

 Regarded as a scholar, he was the first officer from the Indian Armed Forces to be selected as a Jawaharlal Nehru Fellow.
 He also wrote a well-researched book War in the Indian Ocean in 1995 and served as the editor of the Journal of the Society for Indian Ocean Studies, which he co-founded.

 Early life and education

 Roy was born on 22 June 1926 in an aristocratic zamindari Bengali family in Bogura, Bengal Presidency.
 His father Bijoy Kumar Roy was an officer in the Imperial Forest Service, who retired as the Conservator of forests in the Madras Presidency.
 He grew up in Vellore, where he was schooled at the Voorhees College.
-He then attended the Presidency College, Chennai where he obtained a Master of Arts honours degree in Economics and Political science.
+He then attended the Presidency College, Chennai, where he obtained a Master of Arts honours degree in Economics and Political science.
 Growing up in Tamil Nadu, he spoke Tamil fluently.
-He planned to study accountancy in the United Kingdom, but changed his mind and sat for the armed services exam.
+He planned to study accountancy in the United Kingdom, but changed his mind and appeared for the armed services exam.
 He stood first among those from Madras Presidency and joined the Royal Indian Navy (RIN) in 1946.